cbananal/aloha-apparel/README.md

 #Aloha Apparel Co.
-A responsive e-commerce site built with the focus on using Flexbox for displaying elements, applying Javascript / jQuery for simple interactive functionality.
+A single-page e-commerce site built with the focus on using Flexbox for displaying elements, applying Javascript / jQuery for simple interactive functionality and ensuring cross-browser compatibility .

 ###Tools and Languages Used
 * HTML5 / CSS3